Off-duty cop charged after neighbor's dog is shot with a pellet gun

 Apollo the Spanish Mastiff died and a pellet was later found to be lodged in his lungs

-An off-duty county sheriff's deputy has been accused of shooting and killing a neighbor's three-year-old dog.
+An off-duty former county sheriff's deputy has been charged with a misdemeanor following the death of a neighbor's three-year-old dog.

-The shooting incident has been reported to the St Charles police, animal control and the Sheriff.
-The prosecutor's office has requested a special prosecutor be appointed to review the case.
+The shooting incident was reported to the St Charles police, animal control and the Sheriff.
+The prosecutor's office requested a special prosecutor be appointed to review the case.

 David Crookes has been a journalist for more than 20 years and he has written for a host of magazines, newspapers, websites and books including World of Animals, BBC Earth, Dogs and Canines, Gadget and The Independent.
 Born in England, he lives in a household with two cats but he’s also keenly interested in the differences between the huge number of dog breeds — in fact, you can read many of his breed guides here on PetsRadar.
 With a lifelong passion for technology, too, he’s always on the lookout for useful devices that will allow people to spend more time with their pets.